Andrzej Dembicz

-Andrzej Dembicz (born in 1939 in Kowl in Poland and died on 29 November 2009) was a Polish scientist and professor of Latin American and Caribbean culture.
+Andrzej Dembicz (1939 – 29 November 2009) was a Polish scientist and professor of Latin American and Caribbean culture.

+He was born in Kowl, Poland.

 Academic career

 He graduated Institute of Geography of the University of Warsaw, currently the Faculty of Geography and Regional Studies of the University of Warsaw, in 1963.
 He was interested in rural communities and sugar cane plantations, social regional space building, Identities and regional processes in Latin America, space in Latin American culture, Europe-Latin America relations, intercultural dialogue in the Americas, inter-American processes, Latin American studies in the World.

 He worked at the Warsaw University for 40 years.
 He founded the Center of Latin American Studies at the Warsaw University and he run this center from 1988 until his death in 2009.
 He was a dean of the faculty for many years.
 For many years he worked with the Faculty of Geography and Regional Studies at the Warsaw University.

 In 2000 he presided at the Organizing Committee of the 50th International Congress of Americanists in Warsaw.
 Between 2001 and 2007, he was a President of CEISAL, the European Council for Social Studies in Latin America.
 He ran field studies in many Latin American countries.
 He was particularly connected with Cuba, Mexico, Peru, Argentina, Brazil and Chile, where he spent many years.
 In 2002 he was awarded the Brazilian National Order of the Southern Cross, the highest award of the Federative Republic of Brazil.